Simple Analysis of Sparse, Sign-Consistent JL: Simple Proof of Theorem

-The main tools that we use in analyzing moments are the following bounds for moments of sums of nonnegative random variables and sums of symmetric random variables due to Lata{\l}a\cite{LatalaMoments}.
-Although the bounds in \cite{LatalaMoments} are tight, we only use the upper bounds in our proof of Theorem~$\ref{OurMainResult}$.
-The proofs of these bounds in \cite{LatalaMoments} are not complicated, and for completeness, we sketch proofs of the upper bounds in Appendix A. \begin{lem}[\cite{LatalaMoments}] If $q \ge 2$ and $X, X_1, \ldots, X_n$ are independent symmetric random variables, then
+Now, we need to analyze the moments of weighted sums of $Q_{i,j}$ random variables.
+Using the independence properties and the fact that the moments of the $Q_{i,j}$ are upper bounded by binomial moments as given in Proposition~$\ref{QRV}$, this boils down to studying the moments of weighted sums of binomial random variables.
+The main tools that we use in analyzing these moments are bounds on moments of sums of nonnegative random variables and sums of symmetric random variables due to Lata{\l}a \cite{LatalaMoments} that we state in Appendix \ref{sec:latalamomentbounds}.\footnote{The proofs of these bounds given in \cite{LatalaMoments} are not complicated; for the sake of being self-contained, we give sketches of these proofs in Appendix \ref{sec:latalamomentbounds}.}